buildit/gravy/docs/typography-and-vertical-rhythm.md

  - <https://zellwk.com/blog/typi/>
  - <https://zellwk.com/blog/advanced-typi/>

 The other font maps currently defined are:

- - `heading` for all high level headings, as `<h1>`s,
- - `title` for all titles, as `<h2>`s,
- - `subtitle` for all subtitles, as `<h3>`s.
+ - `alpha`
+ - `beta`
+ - `gamma`
+ - `delta`
+ - `eta`
+ - `big-text`
+ - `small-text`

+With `alpha` being the biggest font you can get, and `small-text` being the smallest compared to the default.

+Usually, when defining a new block of text, you would use either `big-text` or `small-text`, while any other should be reserved for headings, titles and subtitles, see [Headings](headings.md) for more information.

 If you're overriding the map, be sure to extend and define correctly all the entries at the various breakpoints.

 The Typefaces map allows you to define all fonts and their weights.

 These can be accessed using the mixin `font($type, $weight)`, like:

     .my-block {
       @include font('heading', 'bold');